Clinton McKinnon (musician)

-Clinton "Bär" McKinnon (born December 24, 1969) is an American musician, perhaps best known for being a saxophonist in the San Francisco-based band Mr. Bungle.
+Clinton "Bär" McKinnon (born December 24, 1969) is an American musician, best known as a saxophonist in the experimental rock band Mr. Bungle.
+He is a member of the Australian group Umlaut and the remote musical ensemble High Castle Teleorkestra.

 Bär, pronounced "bear", is a childhood nickname given to him by his older sisters.
-In 1989, Bär joined Mr. Bungle and studied music at Humboldt State University, where he met Trevor Dunn and Trey Spruance.
-His primary instrument is the saxophone, and he plays a number of other instruments, including flute, keyboards, guitar, drums, percussion, bass, and other assorted woodwinds.
+Bär studied music at Humboldt State University, where he met Trevor Dunn and Trey Spruance.